 Erroneous sales are paid interest at the rate of 2% above the discount rate rounded to the nearest full percent but no lower than 8%.
 The lower redemption interest rate is applicable to discoveries made after May 23, 1988 and can be applied to the entire certificate regardless of when the certificate was purchased.

 Each bidder must register on the Auction Website before they will be allowed to participate in the tax lien sale.
 After registering, each bidder will receive a bidding number from the Auction Website that will enable the bidder to place bids.
 All bidders must make a deposit on the Auction Website before their bids will be accepted.
-Registration and deposits may be made starting Monday, October 17th, 2016, and must be completed no later than Friday, October 28th, 2016, at 5:00 PM M.D.T.
+Registration and deposits may be made starting Monday, September 28th, 2020, and must be completed no later than Wednesday, October 7th, 2020, at 2:00 PM MDT.
 No registration or deposits will be allowed after this time.
 Each bidder shall make a deposit equal to Ten percent (10%) of the total dollar amount of tax liens the bidder anticipates winning.
 All deposits shall be made by electronic funds transfer.
 Final determination regarding the acceptability of any deposit will be at the discretion of the Treasurer.
 If a bidder’s deposit drops below Ten percent (10%) of the total dollar amount of all tax liens won, plus the amount of active bids, while there are still active bids, the active bids will not be accepted.
 Buyers are responsible to ensure the information on their registration is correct since certificates of purchase, redemption checks and refund checks are prepared from this information.

 In accordance with §39-11-115 (2) (c) and (d), C.R.S., minimum bids and bid increase increments are as follows: